sigitp-git/cdkMultusNodeGroup/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# CDK for Multus CNI ready EKS managed NodeGroup
+This is a temporary private Git repo for CDK sample of "Multus CNI for EKS managed Nodegroup".

-## Useful commands
+## HOWTO

- * `npm run build`   compile typescript to js
- * `npm run watch`   watch for changes and compile
- * `npm run test`    perform the jest unit tests
+After Git clone, please do..

+* `npm install` //for Packages installation
+* Setting environmental variables according to your environment.
+    * package.json → list all the packages required such as @aws-cdk/aws-ec2 (You don't have to change unless you do change code to use other packages).
+    * cdk.json → configure variables such as vpc-id, eks cluster name, multus subnetId, security group Id and so on.
+    * To use existing VPC, below env should be added to bin/cdk.ts
+* `cdk synth` //emits the synthesized CloudFormation template
- * `cdk deploy`      deploy this stack to your default AWS account/region
+* `cdk deploy` //deploy this stack to your default AWS account/region

- * `cdk diff`        compare deployed stack with current state
+## cdkMultusNodeGroup
+* CDK creates 2 Lambda (1> attach multus eni, 2> auto reboot) to attach multus ENIs to EKS managed NodeGroup.
- * `cdk synth`       emits the synthesized CloudFormation template
+* Basically, logic is identical to the one, CloudFormation version. https://github.com/aws-samples/cfn-nodegroup-for-multus-cni
-# cdkMultusNodeGroup
+* CFN version is only available with Self-Managed NodeGroup (because of constraints of CFN, lack of interactability - In CFN, it is not possible to find AutoScaling Group armed to EKS NodeGroup while we need this for CloudWatch Event Rule configuration).
+* CDK version makes this to be available using AwsCustomResource SDK API call.